 If you are experiencing noise disturbance, speak to the person that is causing the noise as soon as the problem arises, expressing your case honestly and respectfully.
 In many instances, they are unaware that they are causing a problem and will quickly remedy the situation.

-If this does not work, you may need to consider other alternatives such as mediation or approaching the City of Rockingham, local Police or Department of Environment, to investigate your situation.
+If this does not work, you may need to consider other alternatives such as mediation or approaching the Shire of Peppermint Grove, local Police or Department of Environment, to investigate your situation.

 Types of noise sources creating annoyance

 Here are examples of some noise sources, that can cause complaints:

 Practice of musical instruments.

 Lawn mowers, power tools and other devices.

 Burglar alarms, car alarms and other security devices.